 - Conversions and revenue for your business.

 So, how can you actually add secondary keywords to your blog post?
-It all comes down from your focus keyword!
+It all comes down to your focus keyword!

 Let me use SEMrush and show you how you can pick secondary keywords.